Lexer747/Haskell-Fractals/README.md

-# Haskell Shape & Fractals
+# Haskell Shapes & Fractals
 Currently a simple program which creates pretty shapes in svg format which can be rendered by most browsers.
 It is mostly a learning program, so i am using the process of writing this program to learn Haskell.